We believe that parents know their child best. We are here to advocate for them and provide

 Roberta offers a friendly, holistic and approachable service and is extremely passionate about empowering and educating parents, caregivers and professionals to enable children to reach their full potential.

-Dr. Kirsty Saunders
+Dr Kirsty Saunders

 Dr Kirsty Saunders has an over 35 years paediatric experience in different parts of the world including New Zealand, Kenya and the UK.
 For the past 26 years she worked in Hertfordshire as an Associate Specialist in Community Paediatrics, with expertise in autism, ADHD, dyspraxia and developmental paediatrics.
 She was Medical Adviser for Adoption and Fostering for the Hertfordshire County Council Adoption Agency for 22 years, with expertise in attachment difficulties and the impact of trauma.
 She has a special interest in Foetal Alcohol Syndrome Disorder and children with attachment difficulties and neurodevelopmental problems, especially autism.
+She is currently a Non executive

 Dr. Vicki Wolfe

-Chartered Child & Educational Psychologist
+Child & Educational Psychologist

 Dr Vicki Wolfe has a range of experience in supporting children and their families from birth through to age 25.
 She has experience working privately, within Local Authorities in London and the Home Counties, and in special school provisions across Hertfordshire.